mrocklin/blog/_posts/work/2014-12-30-Towards-OOC-Frontend.md

          numblocks={'A': (1000, 1), 'At': (1, 1000)}))
 {% endhighlight %}

+## New code

 ### Targetting users

-The last section "Define computation" is written in a style is great for library writers and automated systems but is challenging to users that might be accustomed to Matlab/NumPy or R/Pandas style.
+The last section "Define computation" is written in a style that is great for library writers and automated systems but is challenging to users accustomed to Matlab/NumPy or R/Pandas style.

-We've written a bit of code to wrap this process with Blaze, our extensible front-end for analytic computations
+We wrap this process with Blaze, an extensible front-end for analytic computations

 ### Redefine computation `A.T * A` with Blaze